-- 33. The subject property is underlain by a Category I, extreme aquifer sensitivity area critical aquifer recharge area (CARA) as defined in TCC 24.10.010.A.
+- 34. The subject property is underlain by a Category I, extreme aquifer sensitivity area critical aquifer recharge area (CARA) as defined in TCC 24.10.010.A.
 Groundwater beneath the site is vulnerable to contamination from land use activities.
 These aquifers are the primary drinking water source for Thurston County residents.
 Residential subdivisions are allowed in Category I CARAs subject to critical area permit review and the applicable requirements of TCC Title 24.
 TCC 24.10.020, Table 24.10-1.
 In support of the project, the Applicant commissioned professionally prepared hydrogeologic assessment of the site.
 As proposed, project stormwater would be managed in accordance with local and state laws, and an integrated pest management plan (IPMP) would be implemented within the plat.
 Having reviewed well logs, Soil Conservation Service soils information, Department of Ecology information, conducted a site visit, and tested site soil borings, in addition to other sources of information about underlying geologic conditions, the consultants concluded that the project as proposed would not present a threat to regional groundwater quality nor nearby supply wells from stormwater infiltration.
 The proposal to serve the lots by municipal sewer is protective of the critical aquifer recharge area.
 Proper decommissioning of the on-site septic systems and service by sewer would remove nitrate contribution to the groundwater regime.
-Exhibits 1, 1.N, 1.O, and 1.R. - 34.
+Exhibits 1, 1.N, 1.O, and 1.R. - 35.
 The Applicant had an integrated pest management plan (IPMP) prepared to address potential point sources of groundwater contamination.
 The IPMP provides guidance to future homeowners in the project to identify and mitigate potential contamination on subject including: plant selection, weed control, noxious/invasive species control, lawn care, pest control, fertilizer use, irrigation, and other topics.
 Compliance with the IPMP would be a condition of final plat approval, and the plan would be recorded against each lot and all commonly held areas through the covenants, conditions, and restrictions (CCRs).
 All owners of lots in the project are required to be members of the HOA, which entity would be responsible for management of common open spaces consistent with the IPMP.
 Each lot owner would be responsible for compliance with the IPMP on their property.
 Of note, the IPMP in the record, dated April 2021, reflects an earlier iteration of the proposal on a smaller overall subject property and including the formerly proposed apartment complex.
-Exhibit 1.N. - 35.
+Exhibit 1.N.
+In preparing for the March 2022 hearing, the professional who prepared the IPMP signed a statement attesting that her previous analysis conducted for the former 505-lot proposal remained accurate and adequate to address the impacts of the current 488-lot proposal.
+Exhibit 12.L. - 36.
 Environmental Health Division (EHD) Staff testified that the Applicant's hydrogeological reports had been reviewed and accepted by the County hydrogeologist.
 Considering the conclusions of the hydrogeological reports, EHD Staff determined that the IPMP, modified to accurately reflect the final proposal, satisfies code requirements for protection of groundwater within the sensitive wellhead protection radius.
-Dawn Peebles Testimony.
-15 Planning Staff accepted the Applicant's hydrogeological studies as adequate documentation to satisfy critical area studies requirements and determined that the Applicant's studies show the project can comply with the critical aquifer recharge regulations.
-Exhibit 1, page 10; Brett Bures Testimony.
+Dawn Peebles November 2021 Testimony; Exhibit 12.II.
+Planning Staff accepted the Applicant's hydrogeological studies as adequate documentation to satisfy critical area studies requirements and determined that the Applicant's studies show the project can comply with the critical aquifer recharge regulations.
+Exhibit 1, page 10; Brett Bures November 2021 Testimony.